 I sometimes feel like Sheldon when it comes to change…

 What about you?
 Do you embrace change or prefer stability?

-They provide clubs and golfballs with chips in them to track where the ball goes.
+Topgolf provides clubs and golfballs with chips in them to track where the ball goes.
 Massive holes on the range give points and feedback on your swing’s distance.
 Like darts, there are options to play games based on being able to aim for specific targets.
-Each group gets its lane, like bowling.
-A wide range of delicious food and drink options are available.
+Each group gets its “lane,” like bowling.
+There’s a full dinner and drink menu.
 Full table service is provided, so you don’t have to leave your party to go and get items.
 I love the Spicy Bloody with Tanteo Jalepeno Tequila and Zing Zing Bloody Mary Mix and the Char-Grilled Steak Flatbread.
 There are heaters to keep each area warm enough.
 We were golfing in January and temperatures in Dallas ranged from the mid-30s to the low-60s.
 The heaters were appreciated!

 We were delighted to find that our hotel was close to one and that his sister and brother-in-law lived close to another one.
-We ended up playing on two different evenings.
+We ended up playing at each location on two different evenings.
 The second warmer than the first.